 Medical benefits of Taraweeh

-medical benefits of taraweeh As we are approaching Ramadan, holy month, we need to struggle with ourselves to keep steadfast in worshipping Allah (Ibadah) and how to use every minute in that month to gain rewards and refrain ourselves from not only eating or drinking but from all minor and major sins.
+medical benefits of Taraweeh As we are approaching Ramadan, holy month, we need to struggle with ourselves to keep steadfast in worshipping Allah (Ibadah) and how to use every minute in that month to gain rewards and refrain ourselves from not only eating or drinking but from all minor and major sins.

-Ramadan should be a turning point for every Muslim, a new beginning to rejuvenate our lives by strengthening our relation with Allah.
+Ramadan should be a turning point for every Muslim, a new beginning to rejuvenate our lives by strengthening our relationship with Allah.
 Before you enter upon fasting, try to renew your intention by supplicating to Allah, asking forgiveness and showing repentance for all sins then ask Allah to support you and give you the strength to fast.

-Quran was revealed in Ramadan, it was sent down from Allah, the Almighty to Gabriel, Holy Spirit in one night in the holy month, then ayahs and verses revealed at specific occasions and situations to Prophet Muhammad (peace and blessings be upon him) throughout twenty- three years of Prophethood.
+Quran was revealed in Ramadan; it was sent down from Allah, the Almighty to Gabriel, Holy Spirit in one night in the holy month, then ayahs and verses revealed at specific occasions and situations to Prophet Muhammad (peace and blessings be upon him) throughout twenty- three years of Prophethood.
 Gabriel used to revise the whole Quran with Prophet Muhammad once per year in Ramadan.

 A hadeeth illustrates the virtues of Ramadan is when Prophet Muhammad (peace and blessing be upon him) mentioned the differentiation of one Muslim to another in Jannah because he attended Ramadan.